Fractional Hardy inequalities on $C^{1,1}$ open sets: Introduction and main results

 They showed that if $\Omega$ is \textit{convex}, then $\mu_{N,s}(\Omega)$ is independent of $\Omega$ and coincides with that on the half-space which was earlier found in \cite{bogdan2011best}.
 More precisely, they proved that

 where $\kappa_{N,2s}$ is the constant introduced in \cite{loss2010hardy} given by

 For ease of notation, we use $\mathfrak{h}_{N,s}:=\mu_{N,s}(\R^N_+)$.
 Remark that

-and thus, $\mathfrak{h}_{N,s}$ agrees, asymptotically as $s\to1^-$, with the best constant in \eqref{hardy-half-space-local}.\\
+and thus, $\mathfrak{h}_{N,s}$ agrees, asymptotically as $s\to1^-$, with the best constant in \eqref{hardy-half-space-local}.

 The question of determining the sharp constant in \eqref{hardy-inequality-in-domains} has been addressed first in \cite{bogdan2011best} for the half-space and then in \cite{loss2010hardy} for convex sets.
 See also \cite{dyda2012fractional,frank2009sharp, Frankgs} for some extended results to the $L^p$ setting.
 We stress that the problem of finding the sharp constant in \eqref{hardy-inequality-in-domains} is widely open for a general open set.
-Our results shed light on this problem, see the discussion below.\\
+Our results shed light on this problem, see the discussion below.

-Finally, we highlight the recent works \cite{dykija, DV, EUSV, Ihna}, in which the authors establish sharp necessary and sufficient conditions on $\Omega$ and $s$ ensuring the validity of the fractional Hardy inequality, that is, conditions under which the constant in \eqref{a3} is positive.
+We highlight the recent works \cite{dykija, DV, EUSV, Ihna}, in which the authors establish sharp necessary and sufficient conditions on $\Omega$ and $s$ ensuring the validity of the fractional Hardy inequality, that is, conditions under which the constant in \eqref{a3} is positive.
+In addition, we quote the recent work by Adimurthi et al. \cite{adi_roy} who established a generalization of Dyda's result, \cite{dyda2004fractional}, and, among other things, proved fractional Hardy inequalities for the remaining critical cases.
+Moreover, the critical one-dimensional case has also been considered in \cite{adi_jana}.

 For completeness, we also mention another important class of fractional Hardy inequalities associated with the so-called restricted fractional Laplacian; see \cite{brasco-cinti, bianchi2024on, FMT} and the references therein.